My Cologne: 1. FC Köln, Stadium, Anthem

 The RheinEnergie Stadion (a.k.a., Müngersdorfer Stadion) is easily reached from Cologne city centre with KVB public transport light rail (Stadtbahn) line 1 to station “Rheinenergie-Stadion”.
 On match day, tens of thousands stream into the stadium.

 I received no compensation for writing this content and I have no material connection to the 1.
 FC Köln organization, Rhein-Energie-Stadion, or the city of Cologne.
-With the exception of the stadium photo, I made the other photos on 4 December 2006, 18 October 2008, and 14 January 2013, all with a Canon EOS450D.
+With exception to the stadium photo, I made all other photos from 2006 to 2023 with a Canon EOS450D/Rebel XSi (450D), Canon EOS6D mark1 (6D1), and a Fujifilm X70 fixed-lens prime (X70).
 This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-5yG.

-One Response to “My EffZeh: 1.
+3 Responses to “My Cologne: 1.
 FC Köln, Stadium, Anthem”

 […] me, Cologne brings to mind great friends, tasty Turkish nibbles, football side 1.
 FC Köln, and […]